Transformers Action Figures rival Star Wars in terms of sheer mind-boggling amount of toys produced and media created to sell these toys.

 The Insecticons, robots that turned into insects, also made their debut in 1985 as well as the Autobot Jumpstarter figure which featured pull-back motion.

-Other figures released during 1985 included the Dinobots, dinosaurs that change into robots; including the popular Grimlock, Sludge and Swoop dinos.
+Other Transformers Action Figures released during 1985 included the Dinobots, dinosaurs that change into robots; including the popular Grimlock, Sludge and Swoop dinos.

 Another first was the introduction of Shockwave, the first electronic Transformer with lights and sound.

-In 1986 the long anticipated and eagerly awaited The Transformers: The Movie was released and prompted the release of more than 50 figures, including several new figures, e.g. the Rodimus Prime and Ultra Magnus robots.
+In 1986 the long anticipated and eagerly awaited The Transformers: The Movie was released and prompted the release of more than 50 Transformers Action Figures, including several new figures, e.g. the Rodimus Prime and Ultra Magnus robots.

 However, it wasn't quite the blockbuster that Hasbro had hoped it would be, but it did mark a change in direction for the series.

-It was also in 1986 that Hasbro started using original designs for many of the line characters as they had used the last of the Microman and Diaclone molds from their Japanese counterparts.
+It was also in 1986 that Hasbro started using original designs for many of the Transformers Action Figures characters as they had used the last of the Microman and Diaclone molds from their Japanese counterparts.

 Several more merge groups were also released including sets in which one figure became the body of a larger robot and other figures becoming the arms and legs.